 In order to achieve this, manuscript review is now based on a two-stage process.

 - During the first stage, manuscripts are assigned to appropriate members of the Editorial Board who determine if the manuscript should be sent for peer-review.
-This decision is based on the cover letter and abstract.
-The average time for this stage is 2 days.
-In 2011, 85% of manuscript progressed to the second stage.
+This decision is based on the submission questions and abstract.
+In 2013, the average time for this stage was 5 days and 78% of manuscript progressed to the second stage.

 - During second stage, manuscripts are assessed by two or three independent reviewers.
 The final decision is made by the Subject Editor.
-The average time for stage two is 41 days.
-In 2011, 51% of submitted manuscripts were accepted for publication.
+In 2013, the average time for stage two was 35 days.
+In 2013, 42% of submitted manuscripts were accepted for publication.

 - A decision letter will be emailed to the corresponding author once the Subject Editor has made his or her decision.